 Your Mac might be asking for system updates every once in a while; however, the objective behind your system asking for updates is crucial.
 Mac updates your system to fix the flaws and bugs in your system that will improve the performance of your system.
 To update your system, you have to click on the Apple icon on the right side of your screen, select the “About this Mac” option, and click on Software Update.
 Your system will look for updates and if you see a notification, update your system to fix the bugs.

-6 Mac-Hardening Security | It is wiser to select the auto-update option to never miss the updates and have a smoother user experience.
+6 Mac-Hardening Security | It is wiser to select the auto-update option never to miss the updates and have a smoother user experience.
 When a new software update is available, your system will automatically update itself without you hassling to update it.

 Use Antivirus Softwares